Igossx/Cinema.AspNetCoreMvc/README.md

 # Cinema Booking System
 "Cinema Booking System" is a comprehensive web application that allows users to browse the current offer of cinema film offerings, book tickets online and manage the cinema from the administrator level.
-In this application, users can easily and conveniently check available screenings, select seats to be booked and print out tickets in pdf format.
+In this application, users can easily and conveniently check available screenings, select seats to be booked and print out tickets in *.pdf format.
 In addition, administrators can manage repertoires, screenings, cinema halls and user entitlements with ease, ensuring the smooth operation of the cinema.
 A project created to learn programming on the .Net platform.